Matthew-Viafora/Kaggle-Competition-Submissions/README.md

 # Kaggle-Competition-Submissions

-- Respository containing all my submissions in Kaggle competitions.
+- Respository containing all my submissions in Kaggle competitions or just some machine learning on Kaggle datasets.